-dissertation draft, complete and have signed by each the COMM Dissertation Defense Scheduling Form, which is found on HuskyCT.
-Submit this form to the Director of Graduate Studies and allow one week for processing.
-The Director of Graduate Studies will confirm that all program requirements have been met and will inform you when you have been approved to schedule your dissertation defense.
-Contact the members of your faculty advisory committee and at least two other PhDs to arrange for a day and time (2-hour block) for the defense that is at least two weeks and one business day in the future.
-Once the defense time is agreed upon, send an email to the department administrative staff immediately so that the presentation can be announced at least two weeks in advance, per the Graduate School's requirements.
-Attach to this email the draft of the dissertation that you will be defending.
-After your presentation, you will probably need to make further edits, based upon feedback from the faculty.
+- □ Once each member of your faculty advisory committee has agreed that you have a defendable dissertation draft, complete and have signed by each the COMM Dissertation Defense Scheduling Form, which is found on HuskyCT. - □ Submit this form to the Director of Graduate Studies and allow one week for processing.
+The Director of Graduate Studies will confirm that all program requirements have been met and will inform you when you have been approved to schedule your dissertation defense. - □ Contact the members of your faculty advisory committee, plus enough other PhDs for a total of five, to arrange for a day and time (2-hour block) for the defense that is at least two weeks and one business day in the future.
+Once the defense time is agreed upon, immediately send an email to the department administrator so that the presentation can be announced at least two weeks in advance, per the Graduate School's requirements.
+Attach to this email the draft of the dissertation that you will be defending. - □ After your presentation, you may need to make further edits, based upon feedback from the faculty.
 Once you have completed these edits to the satisfaction of your advisory committee, follow the extensive instructions on the Grad School's website to complete and submit the necessary forms and the final dissertation.
 These instructions are extensive and detailed and need to be followed exactly.